-- To take any measure to limit or avoid contact between the person filing the complaint and the alleged offender. - Try to limit contact during the investigation. - Facilitate support and advice.
+• To take any measure to limit or avoid contact between the person filing the complaint and the alleged offender.

-Title Update Author: Approved by: Protocol against harassment and discrimination 07/07/2021 GP - MJM Direction Committee d.
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee d.
 Decision-making: Resolution